TheCandidStartup/TheCandidStartup.github.io/_drafts/organizational-anti-pattern-future-platform.md

 # Conflicting Priorities

-We need to unpack the last point further.
+We need to unpack that last point further.
 Why would a team rather build their own version of something that already exists in a usable form?

 Because they've been burnt before.

 # Solving the Wrong Problem Too Late